 In the story, Curtis for the first time explains his techniques and secrets and where he found them.

 Because they in themselves are a fetching kind of commentary on The Way Things Are.

 And so should he be proud – if he inspires people to run like themselves, to take off, like free agents, in the cause of change.

 Looking at it charitably, Curtis, another casualty of a pernicious, demeaning culture, doesn’t believe in himself but is wryly mirroring the very methods of media and governance and “destabilisation of perception” he

 And at great length and depth.

-Those who have an attention span to understand most probably feel flattered by their ability to decode Curtis.
+Those boasting an attention span most probably feel flattered by their ability to decode Curtis.

-Flattered – rather than embarrassed at an infatuation with his sterile, clean—but fragrant—and disposable documentary sanitary towels that mask any unpleasantness, smells, messy bodies or details and give a sense of social and intellectual mastery and a freedom to rag lesser beings not in on the secret.
+Flattered – rather than embarrassed at an infatuation with his sterile, clean—but fragrant—and disposable documentary sanitary towels that mask any unpleasantness, smells, messy bodies or details and impart a sense of social and intellectual mastery and a freedom to rag lesser beings not in on Adam’s secret.

 As with our friends and social thought leaders at Always and Bodyform, does Adam Curtis’ audience understand his work as a rascally simulation of dissimulation in a good satirical cause?

 Or as sly in-gags – running at and hitting on you like an agency, and then rogueishly running off all the way to the bank?